Our Blog

 In a perfect world, your business will have:

-• an RPO that means your business can recover to the very second before a disastrous data loss; and
+• An RPO that means your business can recover to the very second before a disastrous data loss; and

-• you are comfortable with for each area of your business; and
+• You are comfortable with for each area of your business, and

-• sits within your business constraints.
+• Sits within your business constraints.

-Your data is your business, helping you to look after it, well, that's ours.
+Your data is your business; helping you to look after it, well, that's ours.

 Every business is different.
 Different infrastructure.
 Different needs and different priorities.
 Which makes writing a generic article on backups that accounts for all the possible variations difficult.